kristenkinnearohlmann/idea-pool/spec.md

 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [x] Include user input validations
-_Validating form entries, authenticating password_
+_Validating form entries, authenticating password, model validation_
 - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 _Added Sinatra Flash to give messages on certain conditions, such as an existing user trying to create a new account when checked by email address_
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code